DICOM Standards

 Abstract

-Dicom standard was conceptualized and implemented when CT (computed tomography) Scans were developed.
-It takes special care of not losing the information when translating the medical images and other data to digital format.
-This is done so as to keep it as close to original as possible.
+The DICOM standard was conceptualized and implemented when CT (computed tomography) scans were developed.
+It takes special care not to lose information when translating medical images and other data to digital format.
+This is done to keep it as close to the original as possible.

 The main objective of this new standard was to create an open platform for the communication of medical images and related data.